Archives du mot-clé covid-19

 La pandémie étant un phénomène dynamique, diverses nations étant à différents stades épidémiques et les mesures adoptées pour contrôler la pandémie étant aussi variables entre contextes, divers résultats contradictoires se sont mis à apparaitre.
 Par exemple, le port du masque semble efficace dans certains endroits mais pas dans d’autres, les courbes épidémiques suggèrent des facteurs de transmission de l’infection très variables, les effets indirects de la pandémie ne se retrouvent pas partout au même point.
 Sans compter la variabilité des approches adoptées dans la gestion clinique des cas confirmés et des autres patients.

 Un autre paradoxe émergeant porte en soit sur l’incertitude et l’impact de la recherche sur les décisions cliniques et de politiques.
 Si d’une part la qualité de la démonstration scientifique demeure faible sur plusieurs points, il n’en faut pas beaucoup pour influencer la décision.
 Si des revues systématiques solides ont habituellement de la difficulté à percer le secteur clinique et l’arène des décisions liées à la planification et aux politiques de santé publique en temps normal, en temps de pandémie, l’appétit pour la preuve, si faible soit-elle, s’est accru.
-Combinées à de bons mécanismes de communication avec divers groupes cliniques, allant de la première ligne, les soins d’urgences, les services communautaires et les spécialités cliniques, les revues et synthèses effectuées durant la pandémie ont rapidement trouver application dans des guides de pratiques cliniques et organisationnelles dans l’espace de quelques jours à quelques semaines (voir site web des communautés de pratique [https://aci.health.nsw.gov.au/covid-19/communities-of-practice].
+Combinées à de bons mécanismes de communication avec divers groupes cliniques, allant de la première ligne, les soins d’urgences, les services communautaires et les spécialités cliniques, les revues et synthèses effectuées durant la pandémie ont rapidement trouver application dans des guides de pratiques cliniques et organisationnelles dans l’espace de quelques jours à quelques semaines (voir site web des communautés de pratique [page web n’est plus disponible].

 La recherche et la dissémination scientifique en temps réel